 Rape is a crime.
 It is essential to report a crime; reporting a crime is not the same as prosecuting.
 The decision to prosecute can be made at a later time.

 Penn State Behrend Police Services and off-campus local police departments are available twenty-four hours a day to aid victims of sexual assault.
 The police can ensure your safety at the scene of the rape and accompany you to the hospital.
 The emergency telephone number is 814-898-6231 for Police Services, 814-899-0681 for Wesleyville Police, and 814-898-1641 for Pennsylvania State Police.
 (See the Resource Directory for information about other area police departments.)

 Ongoing Police and Legal Services

 On and Off Campus: Police departments in the jurisdiction where the rape occurred are in charge of investigating rapes and sexual assaults.
-The results of the emergency rape exam and evidence collection can be used by them to identify the assailant.
-You can call the police at 814-898-6231 on campus, at 814-899-0681 off campus (Wesleyville Police), or at 814-898-1641 for Pennsylvania State Police.
+They can use the results of the emergency rape exam and evidence collection to identify the assailant.
+You can call the police at 814-898-6101 on campus, 814-899-0681 off campus (Wesleyville Police), or 814-898-1641 for Pennsylvania State Police.
 (See the Resource Directory for other area police departments.)

 The Office of Student Affairs assists in setting standards for student behavior that help maintain a safe environment at Penn State Behrend.
 If the suspect is a student, a victim can file a complaint against the alleged rapist through the Office of Student Affairs.
 Disciplinary action ensures due process.
 The Office of Student Affairs is located on the second floor of the Reed Building.
 Student Affairs office hours are Monday through Friday, 8:00 a.m.–5:00 p.m.
 The phone number is 814-898-6111.
 A staff member can accompany the victim to disciplinary hearings in the Office of Student Affairs.